mieky/litti/README.md

 Allows you to play an audio file and write the transcript, without having to leave the window.

+Requirements:
+- HTML5 <audio> element
+- HTML5 FileReader API

 Running:
-- seeking requires HTTP 1.1 byte range support, so not just any server will do. [https://github.com/smgoller/rangehttpserver](rangehttpserver) one does it right!
+- seeking requires HTTP 1.1 byte range support, so not just any server will do. [https://github.com/smgoller/rangehttpserver](rangehttpserver) does it right!

 Usage:
+- upload custom audio file by dragging it on the holder
 - hit tab to play/pause the audio file
 - alt-tab skips backwards a little
 - write stuff

 Todo:
-- upload custom audio file
 - count words
 - show nice progress bar
 - store progress in localStorage